littleblackfish/find-by-SNP/README.md

 The non-comment lines consist of a cultivar name and a normalized hamming distance between the unknown individual and that cultivar.
 After the distance list, the program will report the exact input paths and number of snps for reference.
 Note that the hamming distances are normalized by the number of SNPs in the intersection of unknown cultivar and the database.
-The last three lines of the output will be the best three matches and associated hamming distances, reported for convenience.
+The last 5 lines of the output will be the best five matches and associated hamming distances, reported for convenience.

 #### Sorting

 A quick way of removing the comments from the output file :

 ```
-awk '$1 != "#" ' log.dat >log-nocomment.dat
+awk '$1 != "#" ' distances.dat > dist-nocomment.dat
 ```

 A quick way of sorting the resulting a file would be :

 ```
-sort -k 2 -n log-comment.dat >sorted.dat
+sort -k 2 -n dist-nocomment.dat > dist-sorted.dat
 ```

 And of course, these could be chained such as :

 ```
-awk '$1 != "#" ' log.dat | sort -k 2 -n > sorted.dat
+awk '$1 != "#" ' dist.dat | sort -k 2 -n > dist-sorted.dat
 ```

 which will remove comments and sort the list by distance at once.